Fate/hollow ataraxia

+A remastered version, titled Fate/hollow ataraxia Remastered, was released on Steam and Nintendo Switch in 2025 with English and Chinese translations.

 Plot

-The plot of Fate/hollow ataraxia is set about 8 months after the events of Fate/stay night.
+The plot of Fate/hollow ataraxia is set about eight months after the events of Fate/stay night.
 Like its predecessor, the story is set in Fuyuki City.
 Bazett Fraga McRemitz, a member of the Mages' Association and a master in the Fifth Holy Grail War, wakes on the fourth day of the Fifth Holy Grail war with a new servant, Avenger, and no memory of what happened to her beforehand.
 She and Avenger set off to fight and win the Holy Grail War.

 Meanwhile, Shirou Emiya lives a peaceful life with all of his friends from the Fifth Holy Grail War.
 After one of her experiments changes time and space, Rin Tohsaka leaves for the Mages' Association in England to fix things.
 The Servants sense a new danger while dark creatures appear soon afterward.
 Shirou, as a precaution, sets off to ensure nobody is in danger and instead finds himself frequently meeting a mysterious girl, Caren Ortensia.

 Both Bazett and Shirou find themselves in a time loop that lasts four days, beginning on the fourth day of the Fifth Holy Grail War.
 Each time they die or survive four days, they always awake on the first day of the loop, aware of what has happened to them since the first time loop began.
 Determined to end the loop, Bazett, Avenger, and Shirou fight to discover the truth behind what is causing the endless four days.